 Exempt are seniors who have coverage Medicare deems "as good as or better" than Medicare, also called creditable coverage.
 In other words, those with private health insurance (e.g., a pension or union benefits) or another form of federal prescription coverage will not be penalized should they ever need to enroll in Part D. One caveat: Proof of the "as good or better" coverage must be provided.
 Seniors must be sure they have copies of this documentation.

 Making Sense of Drug Costs

 Prescription drugs covered by Part D are divided into four price levels called tiers, with Tier 1 being the lowest and Tier 4 the highest.
+Some plans may only have three Tiers.
 Generics and inexpensive drugs are low-tier drugs; brand-name and costly drugs carry high tier numbers.
 (Some plans use names instead of numbers, but the structure remains the same.)
 Lack of consistency among Part D plans means that tier designations further complicate plan selection.
 For example, a certain drug might be labeled Tier 2 on one plan and Tier 3 on another, yet cost less under the second plan.

-Not all drugs available in the United States are covered by Part D. The most notable exclusion is the class of anti-anxiety medications known as benzodiazepines: Valium (diazepam) and Ativan (lorazepam), to name two.
-Drugs used for purely cosmetic purposes, as well as ED remedies such as Viagra and Cialis, are also excluded.
+Not all drugs available in the United States are covered by Part D. Drugs used for purely cosmetic purposes, nonprescription drugs, as well as ED remedies such as Viagra and Cialis, are also excluded.
+Barbiturates will be included only when used in the treatment of epilepsy, cancer, or a chronic mental disorder.
 Finally, some plans refuse to cover drugs on the basis of prohibitive cost or lack of a rebate from the manufacturer.